keeva-c/atol-genome-note-lite/dev/not-a-genome-note-lite-template.md

 ## **Background**

 The genome of {{ "the " ~ organism.common_name ~ ", " if organism.common_name else "" }}*{{ organism.scientific_name }}*, was
-sequenced as part of the {{ sample.bpa_initiative }} project and has been assembled in collaboration with the Australian Tree of Life
+sequenced as part of the {{ sample.bpa_initiative }} Consortium and has been assembled in collaboration with the Australian Tree of Life
 Infrastructure Capability.

 # **Genome sequence report**